MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/how-to/check-if-you-are-using-excessive-microsoft-graph-api-permissions.md

 Microsoft Graph exposes hundreds of endpoints that allow you to tap into data and insights in Microsoft 365.
 To use these API endpoints, you need to request a correct set of permissions.

 A common approach to security is to apply the principle of least privilege (PoLP).
-This principle applies to users, processes and programs.
+This principle applies to users, processes, and programs.

 To check if your app is using more permissions than it needs: